BDC Hamburger Icon

 Employee brand advocates

-When your team promotes the brand’s products and services via their social accounts, your followers will assume they’re happy and well paid, adding to their credibility.
+When your team promotes the brand’s products and services via their social accounts, your followers will assume they’re happy and well paid, which adds to their credibility.
 Of course, all of this must be true for this strategy to work.
 Happy, motivated employees in a strong company culture are more likely to participate in a brand advocacy program.

 Closed groups

 Facebook, LinkedIn and Instagram have open and closed groups.
 However, you can also use invitation-only social media groups to create an intimate setting with an exclusive feel and high engagement.
-You invite social media users who meet specific criteria, to get honest feedback on your brand and its products.
+You invite social media users who meet specific criteria to get honest feedback on your brand and its products.
 Because invitation-only groups are relatively small, they tend to create brand trust.
 As a bonus, this strategy is a great way to nurture future brand ambassadors.
 If you have a luxury or exclusive brand, consider using closed groups as a key part of your strategy.

 Live video events